MicrosoftDocs/azure-stack-docs/azure-stack/operator/protect-virtual-machines.md

   :::image type="content" source="media/protect-virtual-machines/failover-vm.png" alt-text="Screenshot of failover vm screen." lightbox="media/protect-virtual-machines/failover-vm.png":::

-  - When starting the failover process, you have the option to **Shut down machine before beginning failover**.
+  - When starting the failover process, you can **Shut down machine before beginning failover**.
 Since this option moves the entire VM from the source to the target, the source VM should be shut down before you select this option.

   > [!NOTE]
   > If no test failover was done in the past 180 days, Site Recovery recommends that you perform one before an actual failover.
 Skipping validation of the replication via test failover can lead to data loss or unpredictable downtime.

   - Once the failover process is complete, you must commit the changes in order to fully complete the failover process.
-If you don't commit first, then try to re-protect, the re-protect action first triggers a commit, and then continues with the re-protect (therefore it will take longer because both operations are required).
+If you don't commit first, then try to re-protect, the re-protect action first triggers a commit, and then continues with the re-protect (therefore it takes longer because both operations are required).

   - After the source environment is healthy again, you can start a "failback" process.
 This process is performed in two steps:
     - Run re-protect to start replicating the data back to the source.